top of page

 • Cultural Heritage: Showcases Bali's rich traditions through rituals, music, and dance.

 While the exact dates for Galungan change each year due to the Balinese lunar calendar, the festivities generally come every 6 months.
-Galungan is from Wed, Sep 25, 2024 – Sat, Oct 5, 2024.
-Here is the calendar for 2024:
+For 2026, the Galungan festival in Bali is between 17th June 2026 - 27th June 2026. falls on:

 Key Dates